 Yearly Archives: 2011

-This delicious and very pretty cake was contributed by Dynise Balcavage from The Urban Vegan: 250 Simple, Sumptuous Recipes from Street Cart Favorites to Haute Cuisine.* It’s a lovely dessert to serve at Thanksgiving and Christmas, but you need not wait for a special occasion to make and enjoy it.
+This delicious and very pretty cake was contributed by Dynise Balcavage from The Urban Vegan: 250 Simple, Sumptuous Recipes from Street Cart Favorites to Haute Cuisine.* It’s a lovely dessert to serve at for winter holiday meals, but you need not wait for a special occasion to make and enjoy it.

 This rich, nutty dip is great for a party or snack served with fresh baguette, pita bread, olives, carrot and celery sticks.
 Its texture is thick, like a paté.
 Recipe from Taste Life!
 Organic Recipes* (2002) by Leslie Cerier.